curityio/chatgpt-example-app/README.md

 to talk to the MCP Server.
 Currently, the MCP server maintains an unauthenticated session for each user, hence the need to configure the access token beforehand.

+For the HAAPI client to authenticate, credentials must be provided via environment variables, see the [.env.example](mcp-server/.env.example) file for which environment variables are required.

 #### ACR

 The Curity Identity Server needs to be configured with the `access_token` authenticator as a pre-requisite of the _main_ authenticator.